-The Computing, Electronics, and Networking Technology program's mission is to serve the community as a learning-centered, open door program that provides technical training to meet the demands of the information technology industry and the needs of the individual.
-The program is designed to provide the student with a mixture of knowledge and hands-on training with an emphasis on preparing students for entry-level employment in the information technology industry.
+The Computing, Electronics, and Networking Technology program’s mission is to serve the community as a learning-centered, open door program that provides technical training to meet the demands of the Information and Communications Technology (ICT) industry and the needs of the individual.
+The program is designed to provide the student with a mixture of knowledge and hands-on training with an emphasis on preparing students for entry-level employment in the ICT industry.

 Program Student Learning Outcomes